Maxcillius/GoChat/README.md

 ### License

 This project is currently unlicensed.
-You may add a LICENSE file (MIT, Apache 2.0, etc.) as needed.

 ### Contact